 Many of these same themes have been addressed in the last year.
-At least 24 states and the District of Columbia enacted legislation limiting the use of neck restraints.
+At least 24 states and Washington, D.C. enacted legislation limiting the use of neck restraints.
 Going beyond this initial response, at least 16 states addressed state level standards for use of force.
 Of these, nine—Colorado, Connecticut, Illinois, Maryland, Massachusetts, Oregon, Vermont, Virginia and Washington—significantly expanded statutory use-of-force standards, creating more comprehensive statewide approaches.

 Utah took a different approach requiring that a more comprehensive state standard be adopted by the Utah Peace Officer Standards and Training Council and that the standard be reviewed annually.

 New in 2020 and 2021, states created affirmative statutory duties for officers to intervene in, and report on, instances of excessive force or other violations of an individual’s rights.
 At least 18 states created a statutory duty to intervene and at least 17 states created a duty to report or document incidents.
 Kentucky added failure to intervene to the state’s definition of professional nonfeasance.
 Florida and Nebraska required each law enforcement agency in the state to adopt policies requiring officers to intervene.